loganknecht/Stanford_CS1_Compilers/README.md

-# Coursera-Compilers
+# Stanford_CS1_Compilers
-This is the repo used to house information for the coursera compiler course work.
+This is the repo used to house information for the Stanford compilers course work.

 ## Course Link